Khadeeejah/Technical-Writing/cldch80sf000009l8g3fqb0pa.md

 ## Step 5: Structs Types

-Structs are custom-defined types that can group several variables, you can learn more about structs in my previous article on
+Structs are custom-defined types that can group several variables, you can learn more about structs in my previous [***article***](https://khadeeejah.hashnode.dev/reference-types-in-solidity)

 ```solidity
 // SPDX-License-Identifier: MIT